doptime/q-milvus/README.md

 # q-milvus-driver-for-go
-Quick milvus driver for go, provides the simplest way to use milvus.
+qmilvus provides the simplest way to use milvus.
 ## Feature
 * auto build schema
 * auto build index
 * auto insert collection entity
 * auto search

-> so fantastic as if milvus is transparent.Helping quickly access milvus service!
+> So fantastic as if milvus is transparent.
+Access milvus service can be so easy!

-# what you should do?
+## what you should do?
 1. define you schema like this:
 ```
 package milvus